MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ne-cfapi-cf_callback_type.md

 ### -field CF_CALLBACK_TYPE_NOTIFY_FILE_OPEN_COMPLETION

 This callback is used to inform the sync provider that a placeholder under one of its sync roots has been successfully opened for read/write/delete access.
 The user application that performs the open is not blocked.
 No response is expected from the sync provider.
+This notification doesn’t apply to directories.
 Implementation of this callback is optional.

 ### -field CF_CALLBACK_TYPE_NOTIFY_FILE_CLOSE_COMPLETION

 This callback is used to inform the sync provider that a placeholder under one of its sync roots that has been previously opened for read/write/delete access is now closed.
 The user application that performs the close is not blocked.
 No response is expected from the sync provider.
+This notification doesn’t apply to directories.
 Implementation of this callback is optional.

 ### -field CF_CALLBACK_TYPE_NOTIFY_DEHYDRATE